voscarmv/ycombinator_githubs/README.md

 # ycombinator_githubs
 A web scraping / data mining script for extracting beginner-friendly github repos from Y Combinator's company database: https://www.ycombinator.com/companies/

-This scraper is designed with [Microverse](https://www.microverse.org/) students and graduate in mind.
+This scraper is designed with [Microverse](https://www.microverse.org/) students and graduates in mind.
 It extracts the most recent and active Y Combinator github repos, written in JavaScript and Ruby, which are the two languages Micronauts use the most!

 ## Installation